 There was an author and water experimenter from Japan, Dr. Masaru Emoto, who showed what positive and negative intentions of directed thought did to water crystals.
 It was hard for other laboratories to replicate his findings.
 Like with all paranormal effects, they don't pop-up 100% of time.
 Paranormal effects should be considered interesting when they happen beyond chance happening.

 Spindrift's Deborah Klingbeil did an experiment involving water.
 Two containers were filled with dirty water from a river.
 A chemical pill was dropped in each container.
 The water turned shades of blue that indicated how poorly oxygen was able to transfer in and out of the water.
 After a week to two weeks, pills were dropped-in again.
 The control group container of water was still dirty and didn't move oxygen well.
-The container of river water that was prayed-for was still dark with dirt, but it delivered oxygen freely.
+The container of river water that was prayed-for was still dark with some dirt, but it delivered oxygen freely.
 Prayer provided a qualitative difference for the water.
-This visual experiment made an emotional impression on those who participated.
+This visual experiment made an emotional impression on those volunteers who participated.

 A minister had Deborah set-up a mini-lab in her basement.
 There was one occasion, after praying for the yeast test and then forgetting about the test for a week.
 The minister went downstairs and smelled fresh yeast and didn't click what had happened.
 Seeing the bubbling yeast that had been prayed-for, the minister thought to toss it out, then realized that prayer for the yeast a week earlier had worked on it to the degree that it was bubbling a week later.
 The control group of yeast was doing no bubbling.
 It's understandable that some people can get excited about visual presentations of thought and prayer working on modest experiments.
 The future may have many such examples of prayer in the science laboratory taken out of the lab and applied to the laboratory of life.